jennieforsell1992/theatre-reviews-SQL-assignment/README.md

 - SQLite

 ## 🤝 Our Team
-Our team has consisted of three front end devloper students at Medieinstitutet in Stockholm.
+Our team consists of three front end devloper students at Medieinstitutet in Stockholm.

 #### Jennie Forsell
 - [Github](https://github.com/jennieforsell1992)